BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 For some it may work, for some it does not.
 It seems to be a hit and miss, and both creators are trying to make it work together.

 ## I have heard Devel version will fix all my problems!!!!
-(NO, it will not!)
+(No, it will not!)

 Fun fact, contrary to popular belief: Devel version is actually harmful to your game if you do not know how to use it, and will not fix your mod issues.